cambridge-collection/cudl-data-processing-xslt/docs/README.md

 You will also need to set an environment variable for `AWS_OUTPUT_BUCKET` in `.env`.

-All commands assume that you are in `./sample-implementation`.

 ### Running the AWS container locally

+All commands assume that you are in the root directory of your container, _e.g_: `./sample-implementation/render-only`.

     docker compose -f docker-sample-data.yml up --force-recreate --build cdcp-aws-dev